 The Black Debate

 A question that many have had about Hannibal of Carthage is whether he was black or not?
 Hannibal was born in Carthage and looked like a Carthaginian, according to ancient sources.
 Both Phoenicians and Canaanites settled in Carthage.
 These two groups were Semitic people who had dark and light skin.
 But by the time Hannibal was born, the specific ethnic heritage of the Punic Carthaginian people was unclear.
 There is no widely accepted image of Hannibal so trying to figure out his race is hard.
 Many people often refer to a Carthaginian coin of a man who has ‘black’ features.
 But you can’t see someone’s race from a coin.
 Unfortunately, this is the only evidence of what may have been Hannibal’s race.
-Tunisians today mostly have light skin.
-If having to tick a box on a government document in the USA, anyone from North African is white.
+Tunisians today mostly have light skin and they are Africans.
+If we had to go one way or the other, we'd say that he was black, because he was born in Africa.

 No matter what race Hannibal of Carthage was, he is still a great African warrior.
 Because of his courage, fearlessness and bravery, his name will always be in history books.